rectorphp/getrector-com/resources/blog/posts/2024/2024-06-04-introducing-type-perfect-to-spot-what-phpstan-missed.md

 ## 3. Narrow Param Types

-Last but not least, the narrowed param type declarations, the reliable the code.
+Last but not least, the narrowed param type declarations, the more reliable the code.

 Enable in `phpstan.neon`: